THE AADC STUDENT HANDBOOK

 A detailed Production Survival Guide will be provided to each family at the end of term 3.
 This guide will provide you with all the information you need to ensure you are equipped for the end of year Production.
 It includes dates, times and items you are required to provide.

-Parents attending the studio on a Saturday please ensure you do not park in the small parking sections in front of Doors and More.
 Under no circumstances can we park in front of any of the units roller doors.
 All the businesses must be able to access their building without asking us to move a vehicle.

 As there are a large number of students are coming and going from the studio please ensure you drive slowly and watch out for CHILDREN.